The Power of Corrective Experiences

 Laughing without feeling irresponsible.

 When this happens in a professionally held, emotionally attuned environment, the nervous system updates.
 It learns that connection can feel safe.
 That softness does not equal weakness.
 That you do not have to perform to belong.
+This process is deeply connected to relational healing and emotional regulation.

 Corrective experiences are subtle but powerful.
 They do not erase history — they expand it.
 They create new pathways where choice replaces compulsion, and aliveness replaces endurance.

+Healing, in this sense, is not about becoming someone new.
 It is about reclaiming parts of yourself that were never given space to breathe.

 Mahan Khalsa | FEB 25